Anteosaurus: Habitat preference and diet

 In 2020 Kévin Rey with colleagues analyzed stable oxygen isotope compositions of phosphate from teeth and bones from pareiasaurs and Anteosaurus, in order to estimate their affinity for water dependence.
-Obtained results showed similar δ18Op values between pareiasaurs, Anteosaurus, and therocephalians, with a wide range of extant terrestrial species, which indicated a terrestrial preference for these synapsids.
+Obtained results showed similar δ18Op values between pareiasaurs, Anteosaurus, and therocephalians, to those of a wide range of extant terrestrial species, indicating a terrestrial preference for these synapsids.
 However, it was noted that the δ18Op values were slightly lower in Anteosaurus, casting doubt for this interpretation.
 Nevertheless, Rey with colleagues concluded that a larger sample size may result in a more robust conclusion for Anteosaurus.

-Bhat and team in 2021 noted that most skeletal elements of Anteoaurus are characterized by relatively thickened bone walls, extensive secondary bone reconstruction and the complete infilling of the medullary cavity.
+Bhat and team in 2021 noted that most skeletal elements of Anteosaurus are characterized by relatively thickened bone walls, extensive secondary bone reconstruction and the complete infilling of the medullary cavity.
 Combined, these traits indicate that Anteosaurus was mostly adapted for a terrestrial life-style.
-However a radius and femur have open medullary cavities with struts of bony trabeculae.
-The team suggested that it is conceable that Anteosaurus may have also occasionally inhabited shallow and short-lived pools, in a similar manner to modern-day hippopotamuses.
+However, an examined radius and femur have open medullary cavities with struts of bony trabeculae.
+The team suggested that it is conceivable that Anteosaurus may have also occasionally inhabited shallow and short-lived pools, in a similar manner to modern-day hippopotamuses.

-An in-depth study of the brain of juvenile Anteosaurus specimen BP/1/7074 published in 2021 disproves the idea that this dinocephalian was a sluggish, crocodilian-like predator.
-Studies by Benoit et al. using x-ray imaging and 3-D reconstructions showcase that Anteosaurus was a fast, agile animal in spite of its great size.
-Its inner ears were larger than those of its closest relatives and competitors, showcasing that it was well-suited to the role of an apex predator that could outrun both its rivals and prey alike.
-It was also determined that the area of the brain of Anteosaurus that was responsible for coordinating the movements of the eyes with the head was exceptionally large; an important feature in ensuring it could track its prey accurately.
-As a result, Anteosaurus was well-adapted to swiftly chasing and striking prey on land.
+An in-depth study of the brain of juvenile Anteosaurus specimen BP/1/7074 published in 2021 disproves the idea that these dinocephalians were sluggish, crocodilian-like predators.
+Studies by Benoit et al. using x-ray imaging and 3-D reconstructions showcase that the species were fast, agile animals in spite of their great size: the inner ears were larger than those of its closest relatives and competitors, suggesting that Anteosaurus was well-suited to the role of an apex predator that could outrun both its rivals and prey alike.
+The area of its brain responsible for coordinating the movements of the eyes with the head was also determined to have been exceptionally large, an important feature to ensure that they could track their prey accurately.
+As a result, Anteosaurus is thought to be well-adapted to pursuing land-based prey.

+Metabolism

+In 2017, Kévin Rey and colleagues analyzed oxygen isotopes to find thermometabolism among therapsid clades.
+The δ18Op values of Anteosaurus (and other contemporary therapsids of the lower Tapinocephalus AZ) recovered it as an ectothermic therapsid.
+Analysis on bony labyrinths and semicircular canals by Araújo and colleagues estimated non-neotherapsid therapsids had a body temperature between 24.2-29.0 C, suggesting ectothermy for dinocephalians.